-The Clery Act also includes statistics for weapons, drug, and liquor law violations as described above that are referred for disciplinary action.
+The Clery Act requires statistical reporting for weapons, drug, and liquor law violations as described above that result in arrests and/or are referred for disciplinary action.
 Clery defines "referred for disciplinary action" as the referral of any person to any official who initiates a disciplinary action of which a record is kept and which may result in the imposition of a sanction.
 All referrals are managed by the Office of the Dean of Students.